ioccc-src/winner/2004/README.md

 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.

-The IOCCC has a web site and now has a number of international mirrors.
+The IOCCC has a website and now has a number of international mirrors.
 The primary site can be found at <https://www.ioccc.org/>.

 Use `make(1)` to compile entries.
 It is possible that on non-Unix / non-Linux